Speccery/breadboard/README.md

 ![XC6SLX9 picture](https://user-images.githubusercontent.com/18168418/40271371-22704894-5ba5-11e8-9301-0d9d349e5e0e.jpg)

 ## Xilinx XC6SLX16 board with an option daughter board
+Updated: 2019-03-02 Made a quick updae, now the SDRAM is being used as the RAM for the design.
+I had to slow down the system to 50MHz to get this working properly.
+The design could be changed so that there would be two clocks, one for the main design and another for the SDRAM controller.

 As of writing 2018-05-19 this board can be bought with the daughther board for around 40 euros.
 A very good deal.
 * Xilinx XC6SXL16 chip
 * 50 MHz oscillator